 Highly Skilled Migrants

 The need for highly skilled migrants in the Netherlands is high and will most probably increase in the coming years.
 In a reaction to an advice of the SER (the most influential governmental advisory board in the Netherlands), the Dutch Cabinet acknowledges the fact that the cultural diversity and the networks that highly skilled migrants bring are valuable for the Netherlands and the Dutch economy.
 As a result of this, we expect some developments in the immigration laws for highly skilled migrants in the near future.

-The demand for highly skilled migrants comes from companies that are located in the Netherlands and wish to work with multicultural teams or have to do this because there may be a lack of skilled people in certain areas.
+The demand for highly skilled migrants comes from companies located in the Netherlands and wish to work with multicultural teams.
+Or sometimes have to, because there may be a lack of skilled people in certain areas.
 The Cabinet has stated its intent to better facilitate the companies to attract the talent they require.

 Besides the adjustments to the regulations, there will also be important more operational changes.
 The website of the Dutch immigration authorities IND will be improved and digital submissions of applications will be introduced in the coming year.
-There is a pilot going on at the moment, in which Settle Service is involved, and after a positive evaluation of the entire pilot, the pilot will be extended until it will be possible for all recognized sponsors to submit their applications digitally.
+Currently, there is a running pilot which involves Settle Service.
+After a positive evaluation, the pilot will be extended until all recognised sponsors are able to submit their applications digitally.

 Stay up-to-date and read about other immigration developments in our news items!